OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/03-Testing_for_Session_Fixation.md

 Session fixation is enabled by the insecure practice of preserving the same value of the session cookies before and after authentication.
 This typically happens when session cookies are used to store state information even before login, e.g., to add items to a shopping cart before authenticating for payment.

-In the generic exploit of session fixation vulnerabilities, an attacker can obtain a set of session cookies from the target website without authenticating and force them into the victim's browser, using different techniques.
-If the victim later authenticates at the target website and the cookies are not refreshed upon login, she will be identified by the session cookies chosen by the attacker, who will then become able to impersonate the victim (since her cookies are known to the attacker).
+In the generic exploit of session fixation vulnerabilities, an attacker can obtain a set of session cookies from the target website without first authenticating.
+The attacker can then force these cookies into the victim's browser using different techniques.
+If the victim later authenticates at the target website and the cookies are not refreshed upon login, the victim will be identified by the session cookies chosen by the attacker.
+The attacker is then able to impersonate the victim with these known cookies.

 This issue can be fixed by refreshing the session cookies after the authentication process.
 Alternatively, the attack can be prevented by ensuring the integrity of session cookies.
-When considering network attackers, i.e., attackers who control the network used by the victim, this boils down to using full [HSTS](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security)* or adding the`__Host-` / `__Secure-` prefix to the cookie name.
+When considering network attackers, i.e., attackers who control the network used by the victim, use full [HSTS](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) or add the`__Host-` / `__Secure-` prefix to the cookie name.

-> `*` We refer to full HSTS adoption when a host activates HSTS for itself and all its sub-domains.
+Full HSTS adoption occurs when a host activates HSTS for itself and all its sub-domains.
+This is described in a paper called *Testing for Integrity Flaws in Web Sessions* by Stefano Calzavara, Alvise Rabitti, Alessio Ragazzo, and Michele Bugliesi.
-> Ref: Calzavara, S., Rabitti, A., Ragazzo, A., Bugliesi, M.: Testing for Integrity Flaws in Web Sessions.

 ## How to Test

-### Black-Box Testing

-#### Intuition

-In this section we give a general idea of the testing strategy that will be shown in the next section.
+In this section we give an explanation of the testing strategy that will be shown in the next section.

 The first step is to make a request to the site to be tested (_e.g._ `www.example.com`).
 If the tester requests the following: